How to Use the Law - Lawfully - To Bear Fruit for God

 But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith.
 For some men, straying from these things, have turned aside to fruitless discussion, wanting to be teachers of the Law, even though they do not understand either what they are saying or the matters about which they make confident assertions.
 But we know that the Law is good, if one uses it lawfully, realizing the fact that law is not made for a righteous person, but for those who are lawless and rebellious, for the ungodly and sinners, for the unholy and profane, for those who kill their fathers or mothers, for murderers and immoral men and homosexuals and kidnappers and liars and perjurers, and whatever else is contrary to sound teaching, according to the glorious gospel of the blessed God, with which I have been entrusted.
 1 Timothy 1:5-11

-The question crying for an answer after Romans 7 and 8 is how Christians should use the law of God revealed in the Old Testament.
+The question crying for an answer after Romans 7 is how Christians should use the law of God revealed in the Old Testament.
 The reason this question is crying for an answer is that Paul has said things about the law that show its weakness and powerlessness to justify us and sanctify us.
 Romans 8:3, "What the law could not do, weak as it was through the flesh . . ."

 Law-Keeping Cannot Justify You